 Moreover, from experience, I always won after a strong tournament where I suffered defeats, returning to matches with players of my level.
 When you feel the experience and the strength of the blows of the better ones, of course, it will be much easier for you with the weaker ones.

 7. Make videos of your matches and training

 The last of the seven best tips to improve table tennis fast is to record matches and exercises.
 Nowadays, modern video cameras and smartphones are a pity that sometimes you don’t take videos and see yourself playing later.

 Of course, a coach can always give you good advice.
-However, you will know precisely what and how you could fix a particular move when you see yourself.
-You have noticed that you always notice an opponent’s mistake even when you play.
+However, you will know precisely how to fix a particular move when you see yourself.
+You have noticed that you always notice an opponent’s mistake, even when you play.
 This is because we always see better from the side than our movements while we play.

 Therefore, when you take a video, you will have a good insight into both the shots and the movement at the table.
 You can watch my matches and training on the following YouTube channel.
 Believe me, and I corrected a lot by looking at myself in the video.

 Also, I recommend that you do it from time to time, but accept the mistake and practice it in the following pieces of training.

 How to Improve Table Tennis Fast – Conclusion